 WELS is Australia's water efficiency labelling scheme.
 It allows consumers to compare the water efficiency of different products by requiring that certain products have water rating labels at the point of sale or display/advertising.

-All WELS products must be registered with the regulator, rated and labeled according the requirements of the WELS Standard AS/NZS6400:2005 Water-efficient products-Rating and labelling.
+All WELS products must be registered with the regulator, rated and labelled according the requirements of the WELS Standard AS/NZS6400:2005 Water-efficient products-Rating and labelling.

 For information on testing see: How products are tested.